 Last updated: March 2026

-TideCheck provides free tide predictions for over 6,400 stations in >175 countries worldwide.
+TideCheck provides tide predictions for over 20,000 stations across >200 countries worldwide.
 Our predictions are calculated using harmonic constituent analysis — the same proven mathematical method used by national hydrographic offices and maritime agencies around the world.

 Each station's tidal signature is decomposed into astronomical components (solar, lunar, and their interactions), which are then recombined to produce tide height predictions at any point in time.
 This is supplemented by sunrise/sunset, moon phase, and solunar activity data.